-- Continuous power supply and presence of water being measured - Flow rate as specified on the data sheet - Constant through flow rate - There must be disinfectants present in the water being measured. - Galvanic separation of the electrical connection (if not present in the sensor, see data sheet, section 1.2, p.
+- Continuous power supply and presence of measuring water - through flow rate as specified on the data sheet - Constant through flow rate - There must be disinfectants present in the measuring water. - There must be galvanic isolation at the electrical connections (if not already present in the sensor, see data sheet, section 1.2, p.
 5) - Make sure that the measuring water does not evolve gas at the measurement point.